Keyfactor/remote-file-orchestrator/docsource/content.md

 ## Post Installation

 The Remote File Orchestrator Extension uses a JSON configuration file.
-It is located in the `{Keyfactor Orchestrator Installation Folder}\Extensions\RemoteFile`.
+It is located at `{Keyfactor Orchestrator Installation Folder}\Extensions\RemoteFile\config.json`.
 None of the values are required, and a description of each follows below:

 ```json
 {